SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 **Details**

-Open docassemble  and select "Profle"from the drop down menu.
+Open docassemble and select "Profile" from the drop down menu.

 ![Open your profile from the sign-in dropdown menu in the top right](./assets/da_dropdown_profile.png)